 These Awards pay tribute to individuals and communities, who through their efforts and skills have made outstanding and extraordinary contributions to the parks and recreation movement in Saskatchewan.
-Read the 2019 Awards Brochure below for more information.
+Read the 2019 Awards Winners brochure below for more information.

 Excellence in Leadership Awards